 Egyptian Mythology is based on the various gods of ancient Egypt who formed the religion of the era.
 It helped explain the world and the reasons many things occur.
-Most of the Egyptian Mythology is taken from the religious writings, arts, short stories.
+Most of the Egyptian Mythology comes from the religious writings, arts, short stories.
 Also temple decorations as well as other texts discovered over the years.
 Most of the myths and stories recovered were incomplete or in fragments.